samhi113-n320/baklava-final/README.md

 - Buttons under each section that provide summarized information on the following topics:
   - Characters
   - Stories

+### Native Legend Page

+#### This page has information relating to Apache legends and spirits.
+This includes:

+- Several Spirits
+- Multiple Legends of Apache origin
+- "Which Spirit Are You?"
+Quiz

+#### Interactibility:

+- Buttons for spirits pull up a legend for selected spirit.
+- Quiz
+  - Checkboxes for multiple selections
+    - Allows for more personalized answers or
+    - Possible selections based on context
+  - Submit Button
+  - Browser Prompting
+    - Save or not
+    - Name for display
+  - Firebase/Firestore DB Storage/Reading

 ### Design Choices